Pilates with an Ostomy and Hernia: Seeking Advice

 Bodyrocker22

-Hey everyone, I think Jim has given some good advice and obviously sets a good example for us all.
-Having been physically active all my life before and now after three surgeries, my advice and caution to you would be to listen to your body, start a reasonable training regime based on your personal fitness history and if need be under the supervision of a physiotherapist or exercise physiologist.
+Hey Everyone, I think Jim has given some good advice and obviously sets a good example for us all.
+Having been physically active all my life before and now after three surgeries, my advice and caution to you would be to listen to your body, start a reasonable training regime based on YOUR personal fitness history, and if need be, under the supervision of a physiotherapist or exercise physiologist.
 There isn't anything we can't do so long as you work up to it in an intelligent and informed manner.
 I do CrossFit and other types of very intense physical training.
-Yoga, Pilates, tai chi are also very good non-invasive workouts that can improve your fitness without over-stressing your body, especially when beginning.
+Yoga, Pilates, and Tai Chi are also very good non-invasive workouts that can improve your fitness without over-stressing your body, especially when beginning.

 Good luck and take care.